Aetna Health Insurance Coverage

 This is why dual diagnosis programs are necessary when it comes to addiction treatment for those who have co-occurring disorders.
 Treatment programs that focus specifically on both mental health and addiction can help people to cope with the symptoms of their mental health challenges and help them to develop the skills that can help them to end substance dependence for good.

 Your Aetna insurance plan may cover treatment that specializes in helping you deal with addiction as well as mental health disorders.
-Again, however, it’s best to speak with the professionals at Aetna or here at Discovery Institute to find out exactly what your insurance policy will cover in regards to mental health care.
+Again, however, it’s best to speak with the professionals at Aetna or here at Discovery Institute to find out exactly what your insurance policy will cover in regard to mental health care.

 Let the Team at Discovery Institute Help You!